neuro4ml/neuro4ml.github.io/Week_1/3-Abstract_Models.md

 In experiments, if you inject a constant input current ([horizontal line, top left](#reliable)) into a neuron and record what happens over a few repeated trials, you see that the membrane potentials ([top left above input current](#reliable)) and the spike times ([bottom left](#reliable)) are fairly different between trials.
 That’s because there’s a lot of noise in the brain which adds up over time.

 On the other hand, if you inject a fluctuating input current ([top right](#reliable)) and do the same thing, you’ll see both the membrane potentials ([top right, above fluctuating current](#reliable)) and the spikes ([bottom right](#reliable)) tend to occur at the same times.
+The vertical lines on the bottom right plot show that on every repeat, the spike is happening at the same time.

 ```{figure} figures/reliable1.png